NeuralMMO/beta/rst/game_wiki.rst

 |

 **Tools**
-  - All Tools provide a flat 30 defense regardless of item level.
+  - All Tools provide a flat 30 defense regardless of item level
-  - Tools need a pertinent skill level (fishing, herbalism, prospecting, carving, alchemy) > or = the item level to equip.
+  - Tools need a relevant skill level (fishing, herbalism, prospecting, carving, alchemy) ≥ the item level to equip
-  - Tools enable an agent to collect an associated resource (ration, poultice, scrap, shaving, shard) at a level equal to the item level.
+  - Tools enable an agent to collect an associated resource (ration, poultice, scrap, shaving, shard) at a level equal to the item level

 |

 **Rations**
-  - Consume to restore 5 food and water per item level.
+  - Consume rations to restore 5 food and water per item level
-  - Requires at least one skill greater than or equal to the item level to use.
+  - Requires at least one skill greater than or equal to the item level to use

+    A rod is used to collect the rations.
+Alternatively, agents can buy rations in the market.

+    For example, agents can harvest a level 3 fish only with a level 3 rod.
+If they buy a fish in the market, they can eat level 3 fish by just having any skill level 3 or above.
+If they buy a ration with a level higher than any of their skills, they can store but cannot eat it until a skill level = the ration level.

 |

 **Poultices**
-  - Consume to restore 5 health per item level.
+  - Consume to restore 5 health per gloves level.
-  - Requires at least one skill greater than or equal to the item level to use.
+  - Requires at least one skill greater than or equal to the glove level to use.

+  The same rules about levels apply to poultices as rations.

 |icon| Market